 Assume Mother, who is the residential custodian of two school-age children, receives a lucrative job offer in Alaska.
 Relocating there would definitely be in her best interests, but it may not be in the children’s best interests.

 A mother’s Palatine child custody attorney must argue that the move would benefit the children.
 For example, perhaps the children will have a better lifestyle, or there are excellent schools and other facilities in Alaska.
 To block the move, a father’s Palatine child custody attorney could argue that the children must leave everything behind and effectively sever contact with the father, who still lives in Chicago.

 Even highly-contested disputes like these usually settle out of court.
 In this example, Father might agree to the move if Mother agrees to substantially more holiday and summer visitation time.

 Connect with a Dedicated Lawyer

 Today’s Illinois laws encourage co-parenting in child custody matters.
-For a free consultation with an experienced child custody attorney in Palatine, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced child custody attorney in Palatine, contact Andrea Heckman Law.
+Convenient payment plans are available.